 - Sesame seeds.
 Toast your sesame seeds!
-I can’t tell you how much this impacts the flavour, thank me later.
+I can’t tell you how much this impacts the flavour.

-I’m also using red chilli for a heat hit, but leave that out if you’re not into spice.
+I’m also using red chilli for some heat, but leave that out if you’re not into spice.

 For the dressing

-Rice vinegar, olive oil, sesame oil, chilli jam and soy sauce combine to make the most deliciously addictive dressing ever.
+Rice vinegar, olive oil, sesame oil, sweet chilli jam and soy sauce combine to make the most deliciously moreish dressing.
 I love using my homemade chilli jam in this dressing because it’s an easy shortcut to a real depth of flavour.
 It’s got loads of garlic, ginger, lime and chilli in it already so it means you don’t have to add those ingredients to the dressing.
 It’s a one-stop flavour shop.